mono/xwt/README.markdown

 native controls on each platform.

 This means that Xwt tends to focus on providing controls that will work across all platforms.
-Which means that the functionality available is usually a common denominator across all platforms.
+However, that doesn't mean that the functionality available is a common denominator of all platforms.
+If a specific feature or widget is not available in the native framework of a platform, it will be emulated or implemented as a set of native widgets.

 Xwt can be used a standalone framework to power the entire application or it can be embedded into an existing host.
 This allows developers